meineerde/holgerjust.de/source/articles/2016/detecting-default-arguments-in-ruby.html.md

 By inspecting the `args` array, we can test whether we got an `optional` argument or not.
 If the array is has exactly 1 element, no `optional` argument was passed.
 If it has 2 elements, we use the second one as our `optional` value.

-This variant more or less resembles what Ruby itself does in its implementation of the [`Hash#fetch`](https://ruby-doc.org/core/Hash.html#method-i-fetch) method.
+This variant more or less resembles what Ruby itself does in its implementation of the [`Hash#fetch`](https://ruby-doc.org/core/Hash.html#method-i-fetch) method for example.
 Since the method is implemented in C, arguments are extracted and validated from the `ARGV` array passed to the method which resembles our `args` array.

 ## Which variant to use?